xitrum-framework/glokka/README.rst

   // ActorRegistry.LookupResultOk("name", actorRef) or
   // ActorRegistry.LookupResultNone("name")
   registry !
 ActorRegistry.Lookup("name")

+You can start multiple registry actors.
+They must have different ``proxyName``.

 You can also use `future <http://doc.akka.io/docs/akka/2.2.1/scala/futures.html>`_ instead of running inside an actor.
 See src/test for examples.